Drugs and your child

 - remember the three Rs: reassure, reassure, reassure

-As a parent you may wish to obtain further information on the types of drugs and their consequences.
+As a parent you may want further information about types of drugs and their consequences.

 Organisations such as the Parenting NI are available to discuss issues and can pass you on to other organisations at a community level.